-Programming includes off-campus activities with professors and staff including visits to local museums, day trips throughout the region, theater performances, and film screenings; discussions in the program's Club Room; student-faculty dinners; and guest speaker.
+Programming includes off-campus activities with peers, professors, and staff including visits to local museums, day trips throughout the region, theater performances, and film screenings; discussions in the program's Club Room; student-faculty dinners; and guest speaker.

 CLOSE FACULTY RELATIONSHIPS: Small, discussion-driven Honors courses create a collaborative environment and strengthen relationships between students and faculty.

 DESIGNATED HONORS ACADEMIC ADVISORS:

 Supplemental to other advising at GW, Honors advisors assist students with academic, career, and personal planning.

 EARLY COURSE REGISTATION:

 Honors students have early registration during their second, third, and fourth semesters at GW.

 Achievement in the Honors Program is indicated on a student's transcript.